Freddie Freeman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.
+- The Mets pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Mets' 4.14 team ERA ranks 11th across all MLB pitching staffs.

-- Peterson (0-2) gets the starting nod for the Mets in his fourth start of the season.
-He has a 4.91 ERA in 14 2/3 innings pitched, with 16 strikeouts.
+- The Mets will send Megill (3-0) to the mound for his fourth start of the season.
+He is 3-0 with a 2.25 ERA and 13 strikeouts through 16 2/3 innings pitched.

-- In his most recent outing on Tuesday against the San Diego Padres, the lefty threw 5 2/3 innings, allowing two earned runs while surrendering six hits.
+- In his last time out on Wednesday, the right-hander tossed five innings against the San Diego Padres, allowing two earned runs while surrendering three hits.

-- The 27-year-old has amassed an ERA of 4.91, with 9.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .328 against him.
+- In three games this season, the 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.